-The Group provides incentives primarily to dealers which are calculated based on total vehicle volume or vehicle unit sales of certain models sold by dealers during a specified period of time.
-The Group accrues these incentives as revenue reductions upon the sale of a vehicle utilizing "the most likely amount method".
+The Group provides incentives primarily to dealers, and these incentives are calculated based on total vehicle volume or vehicle unit sales of certain models sold by dealers during a specified period of time.
+The Group accrues these amounts as incentives upon the sale of vehicles using the "most likely amount method" and deducts them from revenue.

-Payments for products received from customers are collected in accordance with the terms and conditions of relevant sales agreements and amounts of financing component included in the payments are not material.
+Payments for products received by customers are collected in accordance with the terms and conditions of relevant sales agreements and amounts of financing component included in the payments are not material.

 In addition, product sales contracts with customers include warranty clauses to cover free replacement or repair needed to correct defects in materials or workmanship of all parts and components and the Group recognizes provisions for product warranties to meet these guarantees.
-The provision is stated in the notes 3.
-Significant accounting policies (3) Basis for significant reserves 2Accrued warranty costs.
+The provisions for such warranty costs are booked as described above in (3) Basis for significant reserves.

-Interest income from sales finance services in the Sales financing business is recognized at an amount equivalent to interest over the contractual period.
-Interest income from finance lease transactions is recognized over the fiscal years concerned.
+Interest income from sales finance products in the Sales financing business is recognized at an amount equivalent to interest over the contractual period.
+Interest income from finance lease transactions is recognized over the lease term.
 Revenue from operating lease transactions is recognized by allocating the total of the lease payments over the lease term based on the contract.